 But that quality typically comes as an investment—the most no-frills model costs around $350.
 Plus, there are about a dozen options to choose from, ranging from streamlined classics to feature-rich systems with touchscreen controls and stylish metal finishings.
-So, if you're considering buying a Vitamix of your own, it can be a challenge to find the right fit.
+So if you're considering buying a Vitamix of your own, it can be a challenge to find the right fit.

 Thankfully, Vitamix blender owners are a passionate bunch, leaving thousands of helpful tips, tricks, and thoughts in reviews.
 And to see what they consider the best of the best, we trawled through the ratings from real shoppers who have purchased and tested out the blenders themselves.
-What we found were six top-rated Vitamix blenders that work so well, users can't stop raving about them.
+What we found were eight top-rated Vitamix blenders that work so well, users can't stop raving about them.

-- Vitamix 5200 Blender
+- Best Rated: Vitamix 5200 Blender

-- Vitamix 5300 Blender (Renewed)
+- Best Quality: Vitamix 5300 Blender (Renewed)

-- Vitamix Professional Series 750
+- Best Compact: Vitamix Professional Series 750

-- Vitamix 7500 Blender
+- Best for Precision: Vitamix 7500 Blender

-- Vitamix E310 Explorian Blender
+- Best Affordable: Vitamix E310 Explorian Blender

 What makes Vitamix blenders so great?

-"At a minimum, a good machine should be capable of processing tough, fibrous, and icy materials—like leafy greens, frozen fruit and ice cubes—into a smooth puree," writes Sarah Karnasiewicz in our test to find the best blender.
+"At a minimum, a good machine should be capable of processing tough, fibrous, and icy materials—like leafy greens, frozen fruit, and ice cubes—into a smooth puree," writes Sarah Karnasiewicz in our test to find the best blender.
 "It should also have strength and stamina, with a build quality that doesn't crack or leak under repeated use and a motor powerful enough that it won't smoke or sputter out at the first challenge."

 Vitamix machines definitely go above and beyond that minimum for a couple of reasons.
-First, all Vitamix blades are made with aircraft-grade stainless steel, which easily tackle ingredients like nuts, seeds, and coffee beans.
+First, all Vitamix blades are made with aircraft-grade stainless steel, which easily tackles ingredients like nuts, seeds, and coffee beans.
 Plus, they're tough enough to last for years, meaning speedy smoothies for years to come.

 A powerful blender is no use if it's confusing to operate or cumbersome to clean.
 Whether you opt for a tactile dial or a smart touchscreen interface, Vitamix machines are designed with simple speed controls that you can adjust throughout the blend.
 What's more, with a drop of dish soap and warm water, the Vitamix machine cleans itself in 30 to 60 seconds.